 Douglas College's historic role was a comprehensive two-year institution that offered academic and job entry programs.
-While the College continues to provide extensive university transfer offerings, college preparatory programs, and career entry programs, it has added a significant number of applied baccalaureate degree programs, as well as a wide variety of post-degree and graduate diploma programs that prepare students for professional-level employment.
-Douglas College now offers the greatest number of baccalaureate degree programs of any college in the province, including two that were approved in 2016: Applied Criminology and Social Work.
-Many of the newly developed credentials have appeal to both domestic and international students, providing training for high demand occupations identified in BC's skills for jobs blueprint.
+Although the College continues to provide extensive university transfer offerings, college preparatory programs, and career entry programs, it has added a significant number of applied baccalaureate degree programs.
+Indeed, Douglas College offers the greatest number of baccalaureate degree programs of any college in the province.
+In addition, Douglas College offers the most post-degree programs of any college.
+These programs prepare students for professional-level employment.
+Most of the new applied degree and post-degree programs at Douglas College appeal to both domestic and international students, providing training for high demand occupations identified in BC's skills for jobs blueprint.

 Douglas College is committed to delivering high-quality education with enhanced experiential learning opportunities and job-ready skills, helping to address British Columbia's need for skilled workers.
-Experiential learning opportunities include labs, field trips, domestic and international field schools, cooperative education, and practicum placements.
+Experiential learning opportunities include labs, field trips, domestic and international field schools, co-operative education, and practicum placements.
 Small class sizes (typically 30-35 students) allow for greater student/faculty interactions and improved learning outcomes.